 Currently, globalization in consumer product design and increased competition is driving innovation, and increasing the demand for accessible design knowledge.
 Today's designers need readily-accessible and multi-disciplinary information sources to be able to make informed design decisions and to meet design objectives, including cost models, manufacturing data, consumer preference models, environmental impact data, and many more.
-There are many current tools in the design field that are used
+Currently, there are many tools in the design field that are used to stimulate the design processes and facilitate designers' ability to ideate unique design concepts.
+Functional Decomposition, Morphology, and Pugh Charts are all used to increase the diversity and novelty of a designer's design ideas (Belaziz et al., 2000; Stone and Wood, 2000; Thakker et al., 2009).
+However,

-1 Now a Product Developer, Tensility International Corporation, Bend, OR, USA (addisonwisthoff@yahoo.com)
+&lt;sup>1 Now a Product Developer, Tensility International Corporation, Bend, OR, USA (addisonwisthoff@yahoo.com)

-2 Now a Graduate Research Assistant, University of Washington, Seattle, WA, USA (tony27huynh@yahoo.com)
+&lt;sup>2 Now a Graduate Research Assistant, University of Washington, Seattle, WA, USA (tony27huynh@yahoo.com)

-3 Corresponding Author
+&lt;sup>3 Corresponding Author

-to stimulate the design processes and facilitate designers' ability to ideate unique design concepts.
-Functional Decomposition, Morphology, and Pugh Charts are all used to increase the diversity and novelty of a designer's design ideas [1-3].
-However, such methods are not typically data-driven, in that they do not employ existing product data from existing or analogous products.
-Instead, these approaches rely on the cognitive and creative ability of the designer, and can be intractable for novice designers or for designers with little experience in design-for-X (DFX) areas of interest, such as design for the environment, risk mitigation, reliability, and other objectives [4].
+such methods are not typically data-driven, in that they do not employ existing product data from existing or analogous products.
+Instead, these approaches rely on the cognitive and creative ability of the designer, and can be intractable for novice designers or for designers with little experience in design-for-X (DFX) areas of interest, such as design for the environment, risk mitigation, reliability, and other objectives (Ford et al., 2016).
 We hypothesize that integrating data in the early design phase can enable designers to make more informed design decisions, resulting in reduced redesign throughout the design process.

-One solution for providing new information to the designer is the use of design repositories [5].
-Design repositories are a collection of databases that house product design data in the form of a data schema [6].
-The data schema includes information about component function, bill of materials, and design structure matrices [7].
+One solution for providing new information to the designer is the use of design repositories (Guo and Murphy, 2012).
+Design repositories are a collection of databases that house product design data in the form of a data schema (Bohm et al., 2008).
+The data schema includes information about component function, bill of materials, and design structure matrices (Bohm et al., 2008).
 These repositories catalog design solutions for design problems and allow designers to identify solutions that best fit a design need.
 Design repositories are used as a searchable tool that increases the accessibility of design knowledge.
-However, these repositories have yet to be widely adopted in industry, largely due to a lack of accessibility and/or awareness about design repositories [5,8,9].
+However, these repositories have yet to be widely adopted in industry, largely due to a lack of accessibility and/or awareness about design repositories (Reap et al., 2008).

-Current research in design repositories is focused on making design repositories accessible, standardized, and having increased repository utility.
-Specifically, researchers have focused on increasing the viability of design repositories by creating a standardized data schema [6,9].
-One area of interest in current design repository research is automating concept generation with the use of data from the repositories [7].
-In addition to research based on improving utility, design repositories have enhanced the approachability of designing within complex DfX topic areas.
+Current research in design repositories is focused on making design repositories accessible, standardized, and having increased repository utility (Reap et al., 2008).
+Specifically, researchers have focused on increasing the viability of design repositories by creating a standardized data schema (Hetherington et al., 2014; Ozoemena et al., 2013).
+One area of interest in current design repository research is automating concept generation with the use of data from the repositories (Keith et al., 1999).
+Emerging repositories will inform users about available secondary design decisions based on the project constraints (Reap et al., 2008).
+Specific to the area of sustainable design, it has been shown that environmental impact data has validity in the early design phase of concept generation(Bohm et al., 2010; He et al., 2017).
+Furthermore, eco-design repositories have been used to track environmental performance through product iterations (Donnelly et al., 2006).